godotengine/godot-docs/classes/class_spatial.rst

 | *Getter* | get_rotation()      |
 +----------+---------------------+

-Rotation part of the local transformation in radians, specified in terms of YXZ-Euler angles in the format (X-angle, Y-angle, Z-angle).
+Rotation part of the local transformation in radians, specified in terms of YXZ-Euler angles in the format (X angle, Y angle, Z angle).

-Note that in the mathematical sense, rotation is a matrix and not a vector.
-The three Euler angles, which are the three independent parameters of the Euler-angle parametrization of the rotation matrix, are stored in a :ref:`Vector3<class_Vector3>` data structure not because the rotation is a vector, but only because :ref:`Vector3<class_Vector3>` exists as a convenient data-structure to store 3 floating point numbers.
+**Note:** In the mathematical sense, rotation is a matrix and not a vector.
+The three Euler angles, which are the three independent parameters of the Euler-angle parametrization of the rotation matrix, are stored in a :ref:`Vector3<class_Vector3>` data structure not because the rotation is a vector, but only because :ref:`Vector3<class_Vector3>` exists as a convenient data-structure to store 3 floating-point numbers.
 Therefore, applying affine operations on the rotation "vector" is not meaningful.

 .. _class_Spatial_property_rotation_degrees: